NewOO1/BookTrackerInterface/README.md

 against the data in the database.

 Curent Toolset Includes:
-  - Books Read This Year
+  - View Books Read This Year
   - Update Cover image (based on book title)
-  - All Books Read in Database
+  - View All Books Read in Database
   - Add New Completed Book
   - Add New Completion Date for Existing Book